JasonEtco/jasonet.co/posts/on-spike-work.md

 ### Polish

 If you did it right, each of those spike PRs will be missing some things.
 Tests, known bugs, performance questions - but now, you can focus on the right areas in each of the PRs, instead of doing all the _hard_ stuff at once.
-Now iss the time to get the PRs into a reviewable state, which means getting ahead of comments like "what about a test here?" or "could this be slow in production?".
+Now is the time to get the PRs into a reviewable state, which means getting ahead of comments like "what about a test here?" or "could this be slow in production?".

 ---